-Staff Note.
-Subdivisions (a) and (b) of this section have been reorganized in part as suggested by the State Bar Team.
-See Exhibit 2, at pp. 45-46.
 The Team has also suggested deleting or removing the provision relating to proxies to another location as a separate section.
-See Exhibit 2, at p.
-46. If the provision is obsolete or unneeded, the staff thinks this is a good idea to delete it.
+See points 4-5 below.
+If the provision is obsolete or unneeded, the staff thinks this is a good idea to delete it.
 At a minimum, we would relocate the provision and we have places brackets around the provision as a reminder to find a better place for it.
+We will also draw the attention of the Corporations Committee of the Business Law Section this question.